dotnet/beginner-series/Frontend Web with Blazor/README.md

 Learn Blazor: https://aka.ms/blazor/learn

 ## Video 1: What is Blazor?
 Welcome to the Frontend Web Development for Beginners!
-In this expisode you'll learn about what Blazor is and how it's used from frontend web development with .NET.
+In this episode you'll learn about what Blazor is and how it's used for frontend web development with .NET.

 Video link: [What is Blazor?](https://youtu.be/sIIfnGqEIds)